arunsrin/arunsrin.mkdocs/home/books/non-fiction/math/the-art-of-the-infinite.md

   - philosophy
 ---

-# 📝 The Art of the Infinite
+# :material-pencil:{ .anim-heart } The Art of the Infinite

 This is the kind of book I wish I’d read 20 years back.